TomaszSzyborski/everydayUtilities/heatup/README.md

 # heatup
-heatup runs all your cpu's cores to heat your laptop up in cold temperatures. <br>
+heatup runs all your cpu's cores to heat your laptop up in cold temperatures.